Reindeer herding: Finland

 In Finland, reindeer husbandry is practiced through a system of reindeer herding districts (in Finnish: paliskunta, Sámi: bálgosat).
-There are 56 districts in the reindeer husbandry area, 41 of which are in the Province of Lapland and the remaining 15 are in the Province of Oulu.
+There are 56 districts in the reindeer husbandry area, 41 of which are in Lapland and the remaining 15 are in Northern Ostrobothnia and Kainuu.

 13 of the districts are so-called Sámi districts.
 The districts have strictly defined boundaries and they vary in size and number of reindeer.

 The total area of reindeer husbandry in Finland is approximately 33% of the surface of the country or about 122,936 km2.

 Reindeer herding in Finland is not the prerogative of only ethnic Sámi, and any European Union citizen can engage in this type of farm.
 However, there are some conditions.
 The owner of the reindeer must be approved as a member by a reindeer herding district (Finnish: paliskunta, Swedish: renbeteslag, Sámi: bálggos) and must permanently reside in the municipality to which the district belongs.

 In total, there are about 5,600 reindeer herders, most of whom are Finnish by nationality.
 The number of reindeer owners in Finland is about 6,700.

 In the beginning of the 20th century, the number of reindeer in Finland was slightly over 100,000, and by 1959–1960 it had reached 140,000.
 During the 1970s and 1980s the number increased rapidly and reached over 250,000 reindeer at a maximum.
 The number of reindeer in Finland was about 207,000 reindeer in 2004/2005.
 The Ministry of Agriculture and Forestry (Finnish: Maa- ja metsätalousministeriö) regulates the number of reindeer by confirming the largest permissible numbers of living reindeer for each district.
 If the number of reindeer in a district exceeds the permitted level, the district must reduce the number of its reindeer to below the largest permissible number.